 - 1 drop Ylang Ylang essential oil

-Instructions: Pour a teaspoon of coarse sea salt in a small dark glass or PET plastic bottle and add the above essential oils to it.
+Instructions: Pour a teaspoon of coarse sea salt in a small dark glass bottle and add the above essential oils to it.
 Mix it up a little bit and it’s ready for use.
 You can use this as a portable aromatherapy inhaler that you can put in your bag, desk or car.
 It’s a great life saver for any stressful or depressing situations.

 Looking for a natural fabric conditioner that will replace your usual store-bought fabric softener?
 Here’s a recipe you can make at home to save you some bucks, make your clothes smell great, and avoid toxic chemicals.